Helping Kids Cope with a Divorce

 During the first couple of years after a divorce, your stress may get in the way of your ability to parent effectively.
-You can help ensure your children a healthier transition when you:
+You can help make sure your children have a healthier transition when you:

-Tell them you love them--often.
-Provide a stable relationship with both parents.
+Tell them you love them.
+And tell them often.
+Provide a secure relationship with both parents.

 Be open and honest.
-Explain in age-appropriate terms the basic reason for your divorce so your children know they're not to blame.
+Explain in terms appropriate to their ages the basic reason for your divorce so your children know they're not to blame.

 Keep your kids out of it.
 Your divorce is between you and your spouse.
 Don't use your children as pawns, spies, or marriage counselors.